-For the roof we cut a piece of hardboard to fit and added two small windows and a door using our Dremel.
-We stripped the bark off of some logs we had lying around and used silicone glue to clad the outside of the tissue box.
+First things first.
+If your fairy log cabin is going to be outside the wooden tissue box needs to be sealed inside and out.
+We used a clear exterior deck sealer on ours.
+To make the roof, we cut a piece of hardboard to fit and cut out two small windows and a door using our Dremel.
+On the outside of the tissue box, we glued on strips of bark with some silicone.
+The silicone will help protect the log cabin a bit more.
 Thin strips of wood were cut into small shingles which we sealed with a matte outdoor wood sealer.
-Once all the little shingles were stuck down, we finished the top of the roof off with a piece of pewter.
+Once all the shingles were stuck down, we finished the top of the roof off with a piece of pewter.

-The desert fairies even have solar power.
+The desert fairies even have solar power in their log cabin.
 They’re determined to live off the grid 🙂 Hubby dismantled a solar garden light for me and we built the solar panel into the roof.
 I love watching the light go on every night.
 I’m a mother hen when it comes to the fairies, I need to know they’re home safe.

-We heard that the nights can become quite chilly in the deserts so we added a chimney which we made out of hardboard and crushed rocks.
+There’s even a little chimney.
+Apparently, the nights can become quite chilly in the deserts.
 We topped the chimney with a piece of a broken lantern.

-Unfortunately the house is a little bit small for an en suite bathroom 😎 so when nature calls our desert fairy has to use an outhouse.
+Unfortunately, the log cabin is a little bit small for an en suite bathroom 😎 So when nature calls our desert fairy has to use an outhouse.
 We scored pewter to mimic corrugated iron and stuck it on with silicon glue.
-The long drop is block of wood with hole drilled through which we stained to match the shingle roof.
-The little sign above the door is a scrap book sticker that’s been framed with twigs and a mosaic tile inside the outhouse is the perfect mirror.

-We planted succulents and cacti in a half a wine barrel and added some coarse sand and the desert fairy garden was ready for the fairies to move in.
+We planted succulents and cacti in a half a wine barrel and added some coarse sand.
+And just like that the desert fairy garden was ready for the fairies to move in 😉

-I love their transport, I’ve always wanted a Citroen.
+Don’t you just love their transport?
+I’ve always wanted a Citroen.

 Looks like they had some rain.